kapil551/JIRA_Ticket_Clone/README.md

             - handle ticket removal

                     If the ticket remove functionality is enabled then remove the modal ticket on which the user double clicks.

+        - Update the ticket task with the text area value

+            - create a new modal ticket with the text area value that the use types in.